-Unexplained infertility is the failure to determine a cause of infertility after a thorough evaluation of both the male and female partner.
+Unexplained infertility is the failure to determine a cause of infertility after a thorough evaluation of the involved partners.
 Approximately 10 percent of infertility is unexplained.
-The evaluation of a couple begins with a comprehensive review of all testing and treatment performed to date.
-It is not uncommon to uncover evidence within this past evaluation that may, in fact, document a cause of reproductive inefficiency.

 True unexplained infertility may be related to egg and sperm dysfunction, among other causes.
 These conditions are difficult to establish through conventional testing.